Why audio gear matters. Apostolis Geroukos write.

 form of a chipset that receives digital signals and changes them into analog

 format so that we can hear them.
-An amplifier is a device which increases the
+An amplifier is a device that increases the